4 Myths About Pregnancy Sex

 Put these common fears aside and go for it

 Well, it's how you got here, isn't it?
 Ironically, we tend to think of intercourse and pregnancy as mutually exclusive.
 But just look at yourself: What could be sexier?
 Your partner no doubt thinks so, too.
 And you certainly don't have to worry about birth control.
 Put the following fears aside and go for it.
-In spite of your increasing girth, it's going to be a lot easier to pull off now than after the baby arrives.
+In spite of your increasing girth, it's going to be a lot easier to pull off sex during pregnancy than after the baby arrives.
 (Trust us.)

 Myth 1: It will hurt the baby.